PolymerLabs/arcs/CONTRIBUTING.md

 # How to contribute to Arcs

 Thank you for taking the time to contribute to the Arcs project.
-This guide outlines how to develop for the Arcs project.
+This guide outlines how to become an Arcs developer.

 **Table of Contents**